 Sweet as peaches.
 Peachy keen.
 Just peachy. <— For one little stone fruit, peaches truly have worked their way into our hearts and our sayings, haven’t they?
 (Seriously, try googling apricot – totally not the same.)

-This peach freezer jam is one of my favorite ways to capture the flavor of juicy peaches at the peak of freshness and flavor and – like most of my recipes – it’s super easy to make.
+This peach freezer jam is one of my favorite ways to capture the flavor of juicy peaches at the peak of freshness and flavor, and it’s super easy to make.

 That’s right, you won’t need any pectin or special canning equipment to create the sweet, sticky goodness that is this peach jam.
 It’s delicious slathered on homemade biscuits or brushed onto a whole roasted chicken as a glaze.
 There are so many other yummy ways to use it, though.
 (I’ll include more suggestions and recipe links later in this post.)